-Then I got a dollop of regular hair conditioner …
+I squeezed out a dollop of regular hair conditioner …

-… and slathered that on my right leg.
+… and slathered that on and shaved with the conditioner.

-As the shavee I can tell you that both legs felt good after shaving them.
+I can tell you that both legs felt good after shaving them.
 There was no irritation or razor burn on either leg.
-Something I have experienced when using plain soap.

 Conclusion?
 Hair conditioner is not only a perfectly acceptable replacement for shaving cream it works just as well.
 Maybe better because shaving cream dries out your skin while conditioner moisturizes it.

 I have to say, MANY years after running this experiment I still use hair conditioner to shave my legs at least as often as I use shaving cream.

 Don’t use conditioner because maybe you have very special self conditioning hair?
 Or you’re bald?

 Shaving Cream Alternatives